 Hydrogen (H2)

 Industrially produced by reforming hydrocarbons – natural gas steam reforming – hydrogen (H2) – is mainly used to remove sulfur from petroleum fuels and to produce ammonia.
 It is also considered as the fuel of the future (fuel cells).
-It is primarily released while charing batteries or during welding.
+It is primarily released while charging batteries or during welding.

 Hydrogen gas Hazards

 Hydrogen (H2) is extremely flammable (R12) with wide explosive limits between 4 and 75% volume.
-As it is particularly lightweight, major hydrogen gas hazards are the replacement of oxygen in suspended ceilings and other high up confined spaces.
+As it is particularly lightweight, major hydrogen gas hazards are the replacement of oxygen in suspended ceilings and other high-up confined spaces.
 Colorless and odorless, its presence cannot be detected without proper equipment.
 High concentrations of hydrogen will reduce the oxygen rate, which can lead to asphyxia.
 Use a hydrogen monitor to detect dangerous concentrations.